fusioncharts/rails-wrapper/README.md

   - Valid Ruby Hash
   - JSON String
   - XML String
-- Also look at [FusionCharts Export Handler](https://github.com/fusioncharts/rails-exporter) to understand how to import a chart to different image formats and to PDF.
+- Also look at [FusionCharts Export Handler](https://github.com/fusioncharts/rails-exporter) to understand how to export a chart to different image formats and PDF.

 ## API Methods